SidharthArya/SidharthArya/AWESOME-STARS.md

 ## Java

 - [elastic/elasticsearch](https://github.com/elastic/elasticsearch) - Free and Open, Distributed, RESTful Search Engine
-- [GoogleCloudPlatform/community](https://github.com/GoogleCloudPlatform/community) - This repository holds the content submitted to https://cloud.google.com/community.
-Files added to the tutorials/ directory will appear at https://cloud.google.com/community/tutorials.
 - [prestodb/presto](https://github.com/prestodb/presto) - The official home of the Presto distributed SQL query engine for big data
 - [signalapp/libsignal-protocol-java](https://github.com/signalapp/libsignal-protocol-java) -
 - [eclipse/deeplearning4j](https://github.com/eclipse/deeplearning4j) - Suite of tools for deploying and training deep learning models using the JVM.
 Highlights include model import for keras, tensorflow, and onnx/pytorch, a modular and tiny c++ library for running math code and a java based math library on top of the core c++ library.
 Also includes samediff: a pytorch/tensorflow like library for running deep learning using automatic differentiation.